Serving the Construction Needs of the Northwest Since 1923

 Since 1923

-In the early 1900s, Jack Sr., emigrated to Canada and embarked on a cross-country journey starting in Toronto with brief stops in Regina, Saskatchewan and Lethbridge, Alberta before finally settling down in Prince Rupert, BC (approx. 40 miles from Ketchikan, Alaska).
-At each of these stops, Jack would open up a new plumbing business and start up a local soccer team.
+Jack Kelly Sr. emigrated from Scotland to Toronto, Ontario in the early 1900s.
+From there, he slowly emigrated west, with brief stops in Regina, Saskatchewan, and Lethbridge, Alberta before settling down in Prince Rupert, B.C.
+At every stop, Jack started a new plumbing business and a local soccer team.

-After nearly 20 years in Canada, Jack got tired of the weather and headed south for sunny Long Beach, California.
-On his trek south in 1923, Jack made a stop in southwest Washington.
+After nearly 20 years in Canada, Jack got tired of the weather and decided to head south to investigate sunny Long Beach, California in 1923.
+But on his trek south, he made a stop in southwest Washington that changed everything.

-In the early ’70s, the third “Kelly” took over JH Kelly.
-Longview was now booming with industrial customers in the pulp and paper industry.
-Dan Evans, Jack Kelly Jr.’s son-in-law, bought the business and became the new head of JH Kelly.
-Dan, together with his long-time friend Terry Major, made the conscious decision to move away from the residential plumbing work JH Kelly was known for and expand into industrial plumbing/mechanical work.
+In the early 1970s, Jack Kelly Jr.’s son-in-law, Dan Evans, bought the business and became the new head of JH Kelly.
+Under Dan’s leadership and with the support of his long-time friend and JH Kelly employee, Terry Major, the company made the decision to pivot away from residential plumbing work and focus exclusively on commercial and industrial plumbing and mechanical work.
 It was a big risk, but it paid off.

 Late 1800s